LazyRen/LazyRen.github.io/_posts/devlog/Concurrent Programming/2019-12-17-art-of-multiprocessor-programming-summary.md

 * Producer owns a can.

-  * kocks over can when product is ready.
+  * knocks over can when product is ready.
   * reset can when product is all used up.

 * **Consumer**